By Bonnie Feldman, Ellen M Martin, and Tiffany Simms

 How can technology enable information sharing and knowledge creation?

-The good news is that we are living in times where it is increasingly worthwhile to get involved and become part of the solution.
+The good news: getting involved and becoming part of the solution is increasingly worthwhile.
 Technological advances (improving computer processing power and speed, cloud computing, open APIs and other IT infrastructure) are making it easier to gather and share information and create new knowledge about autoimmune disease.

 “Technological advances are making it easier to gather and share information and create new knowledge about autoimmune disease.”